 What is myopia in children?

-There are several main factors:
+There are a few main factors:

 Screens and time spent indoors